JAC-CS-Game-Programming-Fall22/6-Pokemon/README.md

   - We call this state when exiting a battle in `BattleTurnState::exitBattle()`.
 - `./src/states/TitleScreenState.js`:
   - Consists of some text fields and a carousel of sprites that are displayed on the screen.
 There is then a fading transition to the next screen.
-  - Monitors whether the user has pressed the "enter" key (or "return" if on a Mac), and if so, pushes FadeInState onto the stack, which recall takes in a color table, duration, and callback function for when the transition is complete.
+  - Monitors whether the user has pressed the "enter" key, and if so, calls `TransitionState.fade()` which will pop the current `TitleScreenState` and push the `PlayState` halfway into the fade.
-  - Our callback function in this case takes care of cleaning up and pushing the next states onto the stack: first the `PlayState`, so that it is on the bottom of the Stack, then the `DialogueState`, so that rather than jumping head first into the game, the user can read some instructions, and lastly the FadeOutState to transition the screens nicely.
+  - On entering `PlayState`, a new `DialogueState` is pushed, so that rather than jumping head first into the game, the user can read some instructions.

 ![Title](./images/Title.gif)